anushajoseph/Personal-Assistant-Tessa/README.md

  <img width="600px" src="https://user-images.githubusercontent.com/84260242/134184077-fa68311c-65da-4391-b9e1-c642e8439771.png" />
 </p>
 <span style="font-family: 'Lucida Console';">Introducing our all new personal assistant tessa.....</span>
+<p>An intelligent virtual assistant (IVA) or intelligent personal assistant (IPA) is a software agent that can perform tasks or services for an individual based on commands or questions.
+The term "chatbot" is sometimes used to refer to virtual assistants generally or specifically accessed by online chat.
+In some cases, online chat programs are exclusively for entertainment purposes.
+Some virtual assistants are able to interpret human speech and respond via synthesized voices.
+Users can ask their assistants questions, control home automation devices and media playback via voice, and manage other basic tasks such as email, to-do lists, and calendars with verbal (spoken?) commands.
+A similar concept, however with differences, lays under the dialogue systems.

 <p align="center"> 🌟 Star this repository, if you find it useful.</p>
 <div align="center">
 </div>